Motorbase Performance

-Motorbase Performance is a British motor racing team, founded in 2004 by former Production Saloon racer David Bartrum.
+Alliance Racing (formerly known as Motorbase Performance) is a British motor racing team, founded in 2004 by former Production Saloon racer David Bartrum.
 They are best known for competing in the British Touring Car Championship.

 Porsche Carrera Cup Great Britain

 The team started out by contesting the 2004 Porsche Carrera Cup Great Britain, finishing second in the teams championship despite their best-known driver Damien Faulkner only joining mid-season.
 However, the 2005 season proved difficult with no wins and poor points performance.

 2006 saw the team enter both the Pro class and the newly established Pro-Am class.
 The team's main charge came from the 1992 BTCC champion Tim Harvey, who managed to score 3 wins on his way to second place in that year's championship.
 In the 2007 Porsche Carrera Cup Great Britain, Steven Kane won more races than anyone else, finishing 3rd overall.

 The team took a break form the Carrera Cup in 2008 to focus on their British Touring Car Championship campaign but were back for the 2009 Porsche Carrera Cup Great Britain entering all three classes.
 Michael Caine was able to take 3 wins for the team during the year on his way to 4th in the championship.

 2010 saw Michael Caine lead Motorbase's charge for the title gaining 7 wins along the way.
 However, he was beaten by 10 points to the title by ex-Motorbase driver Tim Harvey.
 In 2011, Harvey attempted to defend his title with Motorbase, partnering his rival Caine.
 However, the championship was won by James Sutton.

 In 2011 the partnership of Caine & Harvey gave the team two very experienced drivers alongside Kieran Vernon and George Richardson, who stepped up to the Pro-Am 1 category and Steve Parish, who made a return to the Pro- Am 1 category, joined by new Italian team-mate Daniele Perfetti.

 Harvey would later claim an outstanding victory for the team in the GB element of the Porsche Carrera World Cup race, racing against over 100 911 GT3 Cup cars from the worldwide Carrera Cup series racing on the daunting 14 mile world famous Nurburgring Nordschleife in Germany.

 Later on in the season Caine amoved from the Motorbase Porsche Carrera Cup squad – but rather than stepping away, it was a move that would see him achieve a life-long ambition of joining the ranks of the BTCC.